Doing Business with DEC

 Executive Order No. 6 "Ensuring the Cost-Effectiveness of Contracts for Personal Services", requires state agencies to report and disclose information related to qualified personal service contracts entered into with a private party pursuant to State Finance Law § 163.

-More about Contracting with DEC:
+More about Doing Business with DEC:

 - MWBE Goals & Reporting Responsibilities - M/WBE reporting forms for contractors.